NateEag/next-vcs/readme.md

 actually still second-class compared with, say, commits or tags, as noted elsewhere in this doc:

-- You are expected to delete them after merge
+- You are expected to delete them after merge (which it doesn't even have the grace to do for you - Bob pointed out that it really should [`git branch --merged` and a post-pull hook could do that])

 - They [do not support shared description metadata](https://stackoverflow.com/a/8858853/1128957)